sabour18/GeoguessrClone/README.md

 This project is created using Vue.js for the frontend, and it uses .NET Core for the backend.
 User Accounts, Maps, and locations are stored in a local database, using .NET Core to retieved the appropriate data.

-So the project will not work if cloned, unless you modify or create or own database with location data.
+So the project will not work if cloned, unless you modify or create your own database with location data.

 ## Project Setup